Aryan-Vora/custom-video-skipper/README.md

 # Custom Video Skipper

 A Chrome extension that allows you to customize keyboard shortcuts and skip times for skipping forward and backward in any video.
+I'm not going to upload this to the chrome web store because there's probably an extension out there identical to this.

 ## Installation